Viromandui

-The Viromanduī or Veromanduī (Gaulish: *Uiromanduoi) were a Belgic tribe dwelling in the modern Vermandois region (Picardy) during the Iron Age and Roman periods.
+The Viromanduī or Veromanduī (Gaulish: *Uiromanduoi) were a Belgic tribe dwelling in the historic Vermandois region (Picardy) during the Iron Age and Roman periods.
 During the Gallic Wars (58–50 BC), they belonged to the Belgic coalition of 57 BC against Caesar.

 Name

 They are mentioned as Viromanduos and Viromanduis (var. vero-) by Caesar (mid-1st c.
 BC), Viromanduos by Livy (late 1st c.
 BC), Veromandui (var. uir-) by Pliny (1st c.
 AD), (Ou̓i)romándues (<Οὐι>ῥομάνδυες) by Ptolemy (2nd c.
 AD), and as Veromandi by Orosius (early 5th c.
 AD).

 The ethnonym Viromanduī is a latinized form of Gaulish *Uiromanduoi (sing.
 Uiromanduos), which literally means 'horse-men' or 'male ponies'.
 It derives from the stem *uiro- ('man') attached to mandos ('pony').
 It should perhaps be interpreted as the 'Centaurs' or as the '[men] virile in owning ponies'.
 Pierre-Yves Lambert has also proposed the meaning 'those who trample upon men', by comparing the second element with the Welsh mathru.

 The city of Vermand, probably attested as Virmandensium castrum in the 9th c.
 AD (Virmandi in 1160), and the region of Vermandois, attested in 877 as Vermandensis pagus ('pagus of the Viromandui'), are named after the Belgic tribe.
-A civitas Veromandorum is mentioned in the Notita Galliarum (ca. 400 AD), but we do not know if it refers to Vermand or to Saint-Quentin.
+A civitas Veromandorum is mentioned in the Notita Galliarum (ca. 400 AD), whether it refers to Vermand or to Saint-Quentin is debated.